 How do you create a great customer experience?

 It’s more than offering a smile or a box of cookies.
 To create a great customer experience, you need to deeply understand your customer.
 Build buyer personas and a customer journey map to help you determine who your customers are, what they’re looking for, and how you can help them find it.
+You should include you sales and marketing team to help gain customer perspectives.
 Use these five steps to help you construct your buyer personas and customer journey:

 - Identify your customers’ challenges and how you can help solve them

 - Create a plan for building positive connections with customers

 - Ask past customers for feedback on what you can do to improve

 - Craft helpful, engaging, educational content with the customer in mind

 - Build communities for your audience

 Once you build your buyer personas and create a customer journey map, you’ll know who your customers are and what they need.
 Next, define how you can meet those needs and what you can do to reduce any friction in the journey.
 For example, let’s say you are a service organization that customers contact for support.
 Consider reducing hold times for phone calls by adding additional staff or a call-back option.
 Or, perhaps add a chat feature to your website.
 This allows your customers to find answers to quick FAQs or chat directly with a team member.
 The easier you can make it for your customers to get the answers they need, the better their experience will be.

 Define your customer experience strategy.